 The size of the openings within the test sieve mesh is critical to proper functioning and filtering.
 Choose a manufacturer that offers a wide range of opening standard sieve sizes from 4” mesh (100mm) to 635 mesh (20um).
 The frame which supports the woven mesh cloth is available in standard U.S. sizes including 3 inch, 8 inch and 12 inch.
 International frame sizes are standardized at 100mm, 200mm and 300mm.
 The mesh wire diameters are also considered and can range from 8 mm for 125-mm mesh to 0.020 mm for 20-µm mesh.

 The durability of your test sieve will depend greatly on the quality of the frame and how the mesh cloth is mounted and secured.
 Consider a sieve where the frame thickness is clearly stamped using a robust thickness such as 22 ga. sheet metal.
 This thickness can be 37% greater than the sieve frames found on lower quality test sieves.

-There are many factors that contribute to the final cost of test sieves, including the type of sieve, the alloy material, the mesh and sieve frame sizes, and whether the assembly needs to be certified.
+There are many factors that contribute to the final cost of test sieves, including the type of sieve, the alloy material, the mesh and sieve frame sizes, the sieve uses you had in mind, and whether the assembly needs to be certified.
 Wet test sieves will typically cost more than standard sieves.
 As the frame diameter and sieve height increases, so will the price.
 The main factors that drive the price of test sieves are the quality of the mesh material and the size of the perforations in the mesh cloth.
 The finer the mesh, the more expensive the entire sieve will be as they will provide a higher quality filtration.